-While hiking pants have come a long way since their inception, it’s no secret that many women still struggle to find a good all-around fit.
-Enter hiking leggings, which provide a nice dose of added support thanks to their snug fit and are made with comfortable and stretchy fabrics that move with you.
-These designs aren’t your standard athleisure fare—they’re built to stand up to the rigors of outdoor use with quality materials that hold up well both on and off the trail, along with functional storage for stashing the essentials.
-Below we break down the best women’s hiking leggings of 2025, from technical designs for peak-bagging and rock climbing to insulated options for cold-weather adventures.
+While hiking pants have come a long way since their inception, many women still struggle to find a good all-around fit with the classic hard-snap waistbands and stiffer materials.
+Hiking leggings are a versatile, comfortable alternative, providing a dose of added support thanks to their snug fit that often includes elastane for light compression.
+Our top hiking leggings aren’t your standard athleisure fare though—they’re built to stand up to the rigors of outdoor use with quality materials that hold up well both on and off the trail, along with functional storage for stashing the essentials.
+Below we break down the best women’s hiking leggings of 2025, from technical designs for peak-bagging and rock climbing to fleece-lined options for cold-weather adventures.
 For more information, see our buying advice and comparison table below the picks, along with details about our testing process.
 And for a wider assortment of styles, check out our article on the best women’s hiking pants.

 Weight: 8.3 oz.